About

 Proper citation: University of Florida Molecular Pathology Core, RRID:SCR_016601.

-For those using the Leica 7000 LMD microscope, please include the following: “This work utilized a LEICA 7000 laser microdissection microscope purchased with an NIH shared instrumentation grant 1S10OD016350-01 (RRID:SCR_016601)”.
+For those using the Leica 7000 LMD microscope, please include the following: The LEICA 7000 laser microdissection microscope was purchased with a shared instrumentation grant from the Office of the Director at the National Institutes for Health (S10OD016350).